Privacy Policy

 7. DATA SECURITY

-Not collecting or retaining excessive amounts of data;
+Not collecting or retaining excessive amounts of personal data;

 Storing and destroying it securely;